I'm glad you're here!

 Who I Am

 For as long as I can remember, I’ve had a passionate attachment to deserts.
-I think this came from my growing up in California, which involved a fair bit of knocking around the desert southwest.
-Since 1985, the object of my affections has been the arid zones of southern Africa.
+Though spawned in the desert southwest, since 1985, my passion has been the arid zones of southern Africa.
 My attachment to southern Africa is more than professional: I met my wife, Debbie, in Cape Town, and our first daughter, Jackie, was born there.
 In addition to those family ties, many of my best friends are living there still.

-My philosophy of both teaching and research is to always ask the radical question.
+My philosophy of scholarship is to always ask the radical question.
 Nothing arouses my suspicion more readily than consensus: by the time wisdom has become conventional, it’s a safe bet that it has accumulated sufficient baggage to hold some interesting errors in there somewhere.
 The job of people like me, I believe, is to ferret those out: it’s the only way we can grow intellectually.

 This contarian streak has led me to write three books that I am very proud of.
 My first, The Extended Organism was about why animals build things.
 My second, The Tinkerer's Accomplice, was about the problem of design in biology.
 My third book, Purpose and Desire, takes a critical look at the problem of adaptation, where I argue that we have been getting evolution wrong, going on for about a century now.
-The book will be published in September 2017, by HarperOne, a imprint of HarperCollins.
+The book is available in print, e-book and audiobook.

-My contrarianism has also led me on a long odyssey to the political right, to the amusement (and sometimes dismay) of friends and colleagues.
-Among other things, this odyssey has led me into another of my curious obsessions: the grave threat facing intellectual freedom in the modern world.
-This threat is, I believe, pervasive.
+My contrarianism has also led me into a long-standing obsession: the grave threat facing intellectual freedom in the modern world.
+This threat is, I believe, pervasive, and growing at an alarming pace.
 Paradoxically, nowhere is the threat graver than in the very place that should be defending it most strenuously: the academy.

 What I Do